QuiiBz/next-international/packages/next-international/README.md

 t('ct')
 ```

-And of course, the scoped key, subsequents keys and params will still be autocompleted.
+And of course, the scoped key, subsequents keys and params will still be 100% type-safe.

 ### Change current locale